Mubarakmufzer/MovieMate/README.md

 # MovieMate

 MovieMate is a web application designed to help you track and manage your movie and TV show watchlist, ratings, and reviews.
-Built with Django for the backend and React for the frontend, it offers a user-friendly interface to add, update, rate, and get personalized recommendations for your content.
+Built with Django for the backend and React for the frontend, it offers a user-friendly interface to add, update, rate, and review.

 ## Setup Steps